A subsidiary established in France

 ’s actions and its assets are fully protected in case of liquidation of the subsidiary

-The advantages of opening a subsidiary in France
+The advantages of opening a subsidiary in France in 2021

 The advantages of owning a subsidiary in France